 CDC’s Division of Viral Hepatitis 2025 Strategic Plan

-In September 2020, the Centers for Disease Control and Prevention’s Division of Viral Hepatitis (CDC DVH) released the DVH 2025 Strategic Plan.
-The plan’s goals include:
+In September 2020, the CDC’s Division of Viral Hepatitis (DVH) released its 2025 Strategic Plan.
+The plan focuses on:

 - Reducing viral hepatitis infections